arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.31.16
+Copying a large portions of these words from my friend Katherine because I am lazy, ...
+There are two major ways of looking at the meaning of words.
+The first is the referentialist method, and the second is the internalist.
+According to referentialists, words directly reference real objects.
+For example, if someone is talking about a desk, a referentialist would say they are "referencing" an actual desk in real life.
+On the other hand, according to internalists, words refer to internal concepts.
+With this interpretation, the concept of a desk may vary between different people.

+Referentialists run into a problem when talking about fantastical characters like Santa Claus.
+The sentence "Santa Claus treats his reindeers rather poorly" makes sense, but from a referentialist standpoint, Santa Claus should be referring to an actual, existing thing.
+In order to fix this problem, referentialists say that Santa Claus does exist, but as an abstract object (as opposed to a concrete one).

+And so on...

 ### 03.30.16
 The max number of photos a single Facebook album can contain is 1000.
 Still quite nice that, in general, Facebook can endlessly consume any amount of photos